Bandwidth/cluecon-demo/README.md

 Take note of the HTTPS Forwarding url.
 You will need this later in setting up the demo.

-Leave this command running, and open a new terminal window
+Leave this command running, and open a new terminal window.

 ### Repo setup

+1. Open up a terminal.
-1. Navigate to the directory that will hold the project
+2. Navigate to the directory that will hold the project.
-2. Run the following commands to setup the repo
+3. Run the following commands to setup the repo:
 ```
 git clone git@github.com:Bandwidth/cluecon-demo.git
 cd cluecon-demo